This post is also available in: French

 What to do in Budapest in 3 days: An itinerary for first-time visitors

-3 Days in Budapest – Day One Exploring Buda
+3 Day Budapest Itinerary- Day One Exploring Buda

 The Royal Palace (Buda Castle)

 The extravagant Buda Castle is renowned for being the home of the Hungarian kings of Budapest.
 It was first built in the 12th century but has been consistently rebuilt and expanded upon since then.
 Today, it is home to the Budapest History Museum and the Hungarian National Gallery, where visitors can find a wealth of information on the history of the Hungarian painting and the city itself through various pieces of artwork and artifacts.
 Within the castle are also the Eugene of Savoy Monument, a statue dedicated to one of the most successful military commanders in modern European history, and Matthias Fountain, one of the most frequently photographed landmarks in Budapest.

 Budapest History Museum: Free with Budapest Card